 If the property is sold after the wastewater system is up and running, and before the home has been connected, the new owner has two years to hook up to the system following transfer of the title.

-The system is expected to be ready for use by the end of 2020 - however, the RM must first finalize service agreements with the City of Winnipeg and RM of West St. Paul.
+The system is expected to begin operation in the spring of 2021.
 Once the system is ready for operation, homeowners in the service area will have up to five years to hook up.

 The first step is to contact a qualified contractor to determine what work will be required on your property.
 Please see the Hiring a Contractor Fact Sheet for a list of approved companies and other facts to keep in mind.